 What has come into being [before the completion of the process] is not, however, always the very thing which is coming into being [e.g., a whole house], but sometimes something else, as in the case of those things of which it [i.e., what has come to be] is some part, for example the foundation of the house.
 (Phys.
 V.6 237b12–15)19

-The analysis in chapter 3 helps unpack this argument: the generation of the house can be divided into stages.
+The analysis of complete changes in chapter 3 helps unpack this argument: the generation of the house can be divided into stages.
 In the first stage, a hole is dug: this is part of the house, but not the house.
 Then the foundation is built, and walls are put atop it.
 There is still no house.
 Although the walls have some internal structural integrity, they do not stay up well on their own.

 But once all the walls are erected, and a roof placed on top of them, the roof holds the walls together, while the walls hold the roof up.
 Each part of the house at this point begins to operate not just on its own, but together.
 To describe this, Aristotle uses the word sun-eimi, “come together, assemble, coalesce,” that is, to go forth into a unity (GC I.10 327b28).
 Until the parts of the house hold themselves together as a house, the house has not yet come to be.
 In this way, we can distinguish stages of a genetic process over which something is assembled, but the whole still comes into being all at once, when it is teleia.
-Thus, we say the boards in the construction yard are incidentally part of a house, even while the house does not exist.
+Thus, we say the boards in the construction yard are incidentally part of a house while the house does not exist.
 Strictly, they are not even parts of a house in-potency, since the house is not.
 But we call them parts by starting our thinking with the house to be accomplished by the process.

 The last feature of the continuum that we need to examine is its orientation.
 Materialists have argued since before Aristotle that earlier stages of the process necessitate later stages, so that the continuum can be said to be future-directed: if you know the earlier conditions, you can reason out the later ones.
 But Aristotle resists this account, for two reasons: first, he argues that the universe is eternal, so there is no earliest starting point of the processes of generation, no set of starting conditions that could henceforward necessitate such a succession of causes (PA I.1 640a7–9).
 This claim allows him to say that before any given birth (i.e., genesis), there was already a parent with the form (PA I.1 640a24–27; see Met.
 VII.7–9, IX.8 1049b19–29).
 Second, he argues that necessity itself points in the other temporal direction: whether a thing is necessary or not is determined by the outcome required: